NumaPumpilius/solidity_interview/README.md

 * upgrade all MockVault contracts created by the factory to new implementation (with the ability to pass initializer data)
 * downgrade all MockVault contracts created by the factory to previous implementation (with the ability to pass initializer data)

-Create foundry tests that proves that all functionality is implemented correctly.
+Create foundry tests that prove that all functionality is implemented correctly.

 ## Task 2: Hell Func